Lake Ohrid: Science and research

-Due to its size, accessibility and species richness, Lake Ohrid is extremely well-suited to the function of a natural laboratory.
+Due to its size, accessibility and high species diversity, Lake Ohrid has been used as natural laboratory for geological, ecological, and evolutionary research.
 Deep sediment cores augmented by diverse ecology in the present day offer an extensive archive from which to understand the history of its region over the past 1,200,000 years.

 Research to date has investigated biodiversity processes, the interplay between geological and biological evolution, the birth of European agriculture, and investigations of regional climate and environmental conditions over hundreds of thousands of years.

 Among other contributions, such research has delivered the first empirical evidence for niche-based assembly processes from a natural system and demonstrated the establishment of dynamic equilibrium in an isolated ecosystem during the slowdown of both speciation and extinction rates.
 It has also demonstrated the importance of tree cover for buffering soil erosion during times of climate change and provided insight into the composition of regional flora through glacial and inter-glacial periods.